Development of a time calibration system for the KLM upgrade in the Belle II experiment: Concept of time calibration

 Figure~\ref{Schematic_laser} illustrates the laser diode circuit.
 The capacitor \textbf{C} discharges only upon receiving signals from the gate driver.
 The discharge rate is determined by the resistor $\textbf{R1} = 300~\ohm$ and capacitor $\textbf{C} = 500~\pF$, enabling a laser output repetition frequency of $1.33~\mhz$~\cite{highside}.

 Upon receiving the trigger signal, \textbf{R2}, \textbf{C}, and the laser diode collectively form a discharging circuit that operates as a conventional series \textbf{RLC} circuit.
-The behavior of this circuit can be analyzed using Kirchhoff's voltage law.
 The \textbf{RLC} discharging circuit should work in an underdamped state.
-In such a state, when there is an initial voltage, the discharge current of the capacitor can be expressed as: \beq i(t) = I_0 e^{-\alpha t} \sin{\omega_d t}. \eeq Here, $C$, $L$, and $R$ are the discharging capacitor, the total inductance, and the total resistance, respectively, while $\omega_0$ influences pulse width.
+In such a state, when there is an initial voltage, the discharge current of the capacitor can be expressed as \beq i(t) = I_0 e^{-\alpha t} \sin{\omega_d t} \eeq with $\alpha=R/2L$, $\omega_0 = 1/LC$, and $\omega_d = \sqrt{\omega^2_0 - \alpha^2}$.
+Here, $C$, $L$, and $R$ are the discharging capacitor, the total inductance, and the total resistance, respectively, while $\omega_0$ influences pulse width.
 Applying this formula to our design, the $C$ should be the discharging capacitor \textbf{C}, the $R$ should be the sum of \textbf{R2} and equivalent resistance, and the $L$ is equivalent inductance.

 To achieve a narrow pulse width with sufficient current, careful optimization of the circuit configuration and PCB layout is crucial.
 Generating a short pulse requires a sufficiently large $\omega_d$, which can be achieved by minimizing the inductance $L$.
-Additionally, a small $L$ helps suppress current oscillations, ensuring the emission of a single, well-defined short light pulse during the discharge process.
+Additionally, a small $L$ helps to suppress current oscillations, ensuring the emission of a single, well-defined short light pulse during the discharge process.
 To minimize inductance, wires should be kept as short as possible.
 Furthermore, a diode and a resistor are connected in parallel across the laser diode to form a clamping circuit~\cite{highside}, as shown in Fig.~\ref{Schematic_laser}.
 This clamping circuit limits reverse current and absorbs harmful voltage spikes, protecting the laser diode from damage caused by oscillations.